DrLex0/print3d-microvac-turbo/README.md

 It is highly recommended to print the `FilterRing` in an *elastic filament* like TPU.
 Otherwise there may be a considerable air leak around the filter edges.
 Whether you need **one** or **two** of these filter rings, depends on how flat and smooth you can make the interface between the `CenterPart` and `Filter` parts.
 If it is perfectly flat, this interface will offer a good enough seal on its own, otherwise an extra gasket is recommended.
 In my case the surfaces are perfect because I print on a glass bed, but an alternative is to sand and polish these two surfaces.

-The impeller is provided in two versions: the `clockwise` version is to be used if the axle of your motor turns clockwise when viewed from the front.
+The impeller is provided in two versions: the `clockwise` version is to be used if the axle of your motor turns clockwise when viewed from the front, which is the case with the motors I have tried.
 (In many cases you could of course just swap the wires if you printed the wrong version.)

 There are two lid designs, `cheese` has a pattern with round holes, `grid` is a regular grid and in theory offers slightly better airflow.

 Several mouthpiece styles are available.
-The most useful ones proved to be 3, 4, and 5.
+The most useful ones proved to be 3, 4, 5, and 6.
 These are press-fit, which means you might need to experiment a bit with scale factors to get a good fit.
 In my case, I have to scale these pieces to 99.5% in the XY plane to get a good fit.
-I printed the number 4 piece in flexible PLA to reduce the risk of scratching things.
+I printed the number 4 and 6 pieces in flexible PLA to reduce the risk of scratching things.

 A stand is also provided that can hold up to 4 mouthpieces besides the vac itself.
 When printed well, the two parts will fit and hold together when pushed into each other, otherwise sandpaper and/or glue are your friends.